mesosphere/dcos-commons/frameworks/hdfs/docs/managing.md

 ## Detecting an unhealthy Journal Node after `replace`

-Once the replaced Journal Node is up and running, in its `stderr` log you should see:
+Once the replaced Journal Node is up and running, you should see the following in the `stderr` log:
 ```
 org.apache.hadoop.hdfs.qjournal.protocol.JournalNotFormattedException: Journal Storage Directory
 ```